felixleopoldo/benchpress/docs/source/available_structure_learning_algorithms.rst

 For explanations of the parametrisations of each algorithm see the corresponding documentations.
 However, some parametrers might be missing for some algorithms though.
+Most of the parameters can be given as either a single value or a list.
 To see which parameters are available review the JSON schemas.

 .. note::

-    Note that in the parameter names, dots (.) are omitted for implementational reasons.
+    Note that dots (.) in the original parameter names are omitted for implementational reasons.

 ``gobnilp``
 ------------